 The Role of the PCC

-Police and crime commissioners (PCCs) will aim to cut crime and deliver an effective and efficient police service within their force area.
+PCCs aim to cut crime and deliver an effective and efficient police service within their force area.

 PCCs have been elected by the public to hold Chief Constables and the force to account, effectively making the police answerable to the communities they serve.

 PCCs ensure community needs are met as effectively as possible, and are improving local relationships through building confidence and restoring trust.
 They work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.
 Under the terms of the Police Reform and Social Responsibility Act 2011, PCCs must:

 - secure an efficient and effective police for their area;

 - appoint the Chief Constable, hold them to account for running the force, and if necessary dismiss them;

 - set the police and crime objectives for their area through a police and crime plan;